rupor-github/wsl-ssh-agent/README.md

 fi
 ```

-Make sure that socat is installed and npiperelay.exe lives on windows partition and path is right.
-For convinience I will packing pre-build npiperelay.exe with wsl-ssh-agent.
+Make sure that socat is installed and npiperelay.exe is on windows partition and path is right.
+For convinience I will be packing pre-build npiperelay.exe with wsl-ssh-agent.

 ## Example